 A frequent concert performer, Ms Devin’s repertoire encompasses a vast range of sacred and secular works and she has appeared at the BBC Proms; Carnegie Hall; London Handel, Göttingen Handel, Brighton Early Music and Belfast festivals; and with the Hallé, RTÉ, NSO, Ulster and Minnesota orchestras and Houston and Charlotte symphonies.

 Recordings include Mozart’s Tamiri (Il Re Pastore) and Arbate (Mitridate) with Classical Opera and Handel’s Faramondo, conducted by Laurence Cummings, live from Göttingen Händel Festival.

 An alumna of the Royal Opera House’s Jette Parker Young Artist programme, Royal Irish Academy of Music, Guildhall School of Music and Drama, the Britten-Pears YAP and the National Opera Studio, Ms Devin’s awards and honours include the Maggie Teyte and Miriam Licette Scholarships, Stuart Burrows International Voice Award, Singers’ Prize at the Gerald Moore Awards and the Audience Prize in the London Handel Singing Competition.
 She is also an Associate Artist with Classical Opera, with whom she records and performs regularly.

-When not on stage, Ms Devin is a keen long-distance runner and yogi, she enjoys relaxing with her husband and Norwegian Forest Cat in their Bedfordshire, UK home.
+When not on stage, Ms Devin is a keen long-distance runner and yogi, she enjoys relaxing with her husband, young daughter and Norwegian Forest Cat in their Bedfordshire, UK home.